Computers reading resumes? And making decisions about your career?

 Still, before you go build a cabin in the woods, let’s take a look at the reality of computers reading resumes.
 Who else is involved in the process?
 And how do you impress one?

-You should also check out our free resume review and downloadable resume templates at the end of this article.
+You should also check out our free resume review and downloadable resume templates at the end of this article, along with the offer of a professional, free resume rewrite from our partners at Leet Resumes.

-First, for expert insight, we’ll cherry-pick from the latest edition of Ladders’ Founder and CEO Marc Cenedella’s best selling Amazon book: Ladders Resume Guide (3rd edition):
+First, for expert insight, we’ll go straight to Ladders’ Founder and CEO Marc Cenedella:

 Your Resume Has Four Audiences